savaki/swaggering/README.md

 ## License

-At the time of writing, the original ```swag``` package contained no licence or copyright information.
-This fork maintains that lack of clarity.
+At the time of writing, the original ```swag``` package contains no licence or copyright information.
+Out of respect to the original Author, this fork maintains that lack of clarity.
 That said, as far as I'm concerned, any code I've written for this package is freely available and in the public domain.

 ## Concepts